dominic-farquharson/intro-to-conditional-logic/conditional_logic_lecture.md

 ## Name the condition
 If you do your homework you will get a passing grade.
     condition: Do homework.
-If you go to sleep early, you’ll be able to stay awake in class.
+If you go to sleep early, you'll be able to stay awake in class.
     condition: sleep early.

 ## The If statement